Kaopiz/KProgressHUD/README.md

    .setLabel("This is a custom view")
    .show();
 ```
-The custom view can implement `Determinate` or `Indeterminate`, which make the HUD treats this view like the default determinate or indeterminate implementations, not required.
+Optionally, the custom view can implement `Determinate` or `Indeterminate` interface, which make the HUD treats this view like the default determinate or indeterminate one.

 See [**Javadocs**](http://kaopiz.github.io/KProgressHUD/) or [**sample**](https://github.com/Kaopiz/KProgressHUD/tree/master/demo/src/main) for more information.